 Includes Hansard; Select Committee Reports; full text House of Lords judgments archive 14 November 1996 to 30 July 2009; Appeal Committee Reports 1997-1998 to 2005-2006; the Companion to Standing Orders and Guide to the Proceedings of the House of Lords, current and previous editions, are under “Publications & records.”

 The Independent Parliamentary Standards Authority (IPSA) was created by the Parliamentary Standards Act 2009 to provide a new scheme for the reimbursement of expenses incurred by MPs in doing their work.
-Information on its web site includes the text of the scheme, minutes of IPSA meetings and press releases.
+Information on its web site includes the text of the scheme and press releases.

 The National Assembly for Wales is a devolved assembly, now (since the coming into effect in May 2007 of the Government of Wales Act 2006) with power to make primary legislation (originally “Assembly Measures” and from 2011 “Acts”) in certain areas.
 These areas include education, the environment, health and social care, housing, social welfare, transport and others.
 Site content includes records of proceedings; Standing Orders; a guide to the legislative process; details of Assembly Acts, Bills and subordinate legislation (all with links to texts); and a link to the Government of Wales Act 2006.